Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The tablet market isn’t quite as dynamic as the smartphone space, but that doesn’t mean that there aren’t exciting devices coming out.
+Then again, I even get excited about the best tablet cover.
 ASUS is one of those underdog but long-standing mobile manufacturers who stick by their strategy and continue to push forward.
 What’s that strategy?
 Great bang-for-buck Android devices.
+If you’re on the hunt for a good starter tablet, take a look at our Reelpad by AARP review too.
+Or, take a look at our Barnes and Noble Nook Simple touch with glowlight review for another good starter tablet.
+If you’d rather have a tablet that has a keyboard, you might also want to read our HP Pavilion TouchSmart SleekBook review.

 The ZenPad Z8 tablet is the company’s latest effort.
-It has a bunch of the high-end specs users demand today, but at a totally reachable price.
+We already know that they make quality technology from our Asus Transformer Pad Infinity TF700T review.
+The Z8 has a bunch of the high-end specs users demand today, but at a totally reachable price.
 One of the best things is that it’s not just restricted to WiFi.
 The Z8 can connect to Verizon’s network and utilize its full LTE speeds.
 Let’s check out if the value here is as good as it sounds, in our ASUS ZenPad Z8 Android tablet review.
+If you already have a tablet, you should also read our review of the Amazon Kindle 2.5 (update is now available).

 What We Liked